nicolasbotto/live-video-analytics-iot-edge-csharp/src/edge/modules/grpcExtension/readme.md

 * `--grpcBinding`: the port the gRPC server will listen on
 * `--batchSize`: the size of the batch

+The gRPC listens on the configured port allowing clients to craete a channel to the port.

 ### Updating references into Topologies, to target the gRPC Extension Address
 The [gRPCExtension topology](https://github.com/Azure/live-video-analytics/blob/master/MediaGraph/topologies/grpcExtension/topology.json) must define an gRPC Extension Address: